-HS 202 - ANATOMY & PHYSIOLOGY II
+HS 202 Anatomy & Physiology II

-This course is a continuation of HS 102 and introduces the surgical technology student to additional medical terminology, the structure, function, of the nervous, sensory, digestive, circulatory, and lymphatic systems.
+This course is a continuation of HS 101 and introduces the surgical technologist student to additional medical terminology, as well as the structure and function of the nervous, sensory, digestive, circulatory, and lymphatic systems.

-HS 302 - ANATOMY & PHYSIOLOGY III/IV
+HS 302 Anatomy & Physiology III/IV

-This course is a continuation of HS 202/102.
-It introduces the surgical technology student to additional medical terminology, the structure, function of the respiratory, reproductive, urinary, and endocrine systems.
+This course is a continuation of HS 201/101.
+Introduces the surgical technologist student to additional medical terminology, as well as the structure and function of the respiratory, reproductive, urinary, and endocrine systems.

-ST 101 - SURGICAL TECHNOLOGY I
+ST 101 Surgical Technology I